YBoost-22-23/J1-workshop-music-3/README.md

 ## What is an API ?
 An API is an interface that allows you to retrieve data from a website.
 API are set up by developers to allow other developers to use their data and make applications with it.

+## ORGANISATION PROPOSITION

+Dev 1 (easy) : Create a script which exclude determinants (like "the") to only get key words and count each word
+Dev 2 (easy) : Create a script which display all featurings from an artist
+Dev 3 (easy) : Create a script which parse songs of different singers and display the one using the most the key word enter
+Dev 4 (medium -) : Create a script which find chorus in a song and display the percentage of chorus / verse
+Dev 5 (hard) : Create a script which order words by lexical field